jamasoftware-ps/Community-Reports/Review Center Reports/Review Status By Set/README.md

 ![ReviewStatusBySet2](https://user-images.githubusercontent.com/99203913/227651930-aff68a34-0a02-47d4-b814-5cac50c5dd10.png)

 ## Installation Instructions
-1. Go to the Admin seciton of Jama
+1. Go to the Admin section of Jama
 2. Click the Reports Tab
 3. Click Add Report
 4. Fill in the Add/Edit Report form as shown below